Calisus: Industry Significance

-Rob Figarola (A&R of The Weeknd, Imagine Dragons, Mackelmore), posted on his YouTube page (Restless Rob) a recommendation video made by Patrick and Maat of Calisus where they announce they have been working together developing the band.
+Rob Figarola (A&R of The Weeknd, Imagine Dragons, Mackelmore), posted on his YouTube page a recommendation video made by Patrick and Maat of Calisus where they announce they have been working together developing the band.
 This video was published after the release of the Human EP and prior to the release of the single Now or Never.

 Influences

 The band has posted on Facebook and spoken in interviews streamed live on Facebook regarding their musical influences from more modern rock artists such as Stone Temple Pilots, Smashing Pumpkins, Foo Fighters, and Shinedown, as well as classic artists such as Dio, Def Leppard, and Bad Company.
-The band states in a video description on their YouTube that The Eagles and Glenn Frey are a big influence not only from a musical perspective, but a business perspective as well.
+The band states in a video description on their YouTube that the Eagles and Glenn Frey are a big influence not only from a musical perspective, but a business perspective as well.

-Charitable Efforts
+Charitable efforts

 Photos and events posted on the internet have shown the band to be consistently active in charitable contributions of their time and performances.
 Some of these charities include Blue Star Moms, Hep B awareness, Heroin rehabilitation, Helping Little Hands (Penn State Children's Hospital), Wounded Warriors, Cruisin' for a Cure (breast cancer), Gettysburg Rocks (Four Diamonds Childhood Cancer), and more.
 This also includes raising money locally with other bands for good causes, such as helping clean up the Potomac River, part of which runs through their area.